Boosting Fast Adversarial Training with Learnable Adversarial Initialization: Introduction

-Fig.~\ref{fig:teaser} presents the differences of a typical AT method (PGD-AT~\cite{madry2017towards}), a fast AT method (FGSM-RS~\cite{shafahi2019adversarial}), and our FGSM-SDI in generating adversarial examples.
+Fig.~\ref{fig:teaser} presents the differences between a typical AT method (PGD-AT~\cite{madry2017towards}), a fast AT method (FGSM-RS~\cite{shafahi2019adversarial}), and our FGSM-SDI in generating adversarial examples.
 PGD-AT is an advanced multi-step AT method that can achieve decent performance in robustness but is time-consuming in calculating gradient at multiple steps.
 FGSM-RS calculates gradient only once at $x^{b_0}$ to which the benign image $x$ is moved with a random sample-agnostic initial perturbation.
 Differently, our FGSM-SDI calculates gradient at $x^{c_0}$ to which the benign image $x$ is moved with an optimized sample-dependent initial perturbation.
-Our learnable initialization depends on the benign image as well as its signed gradient, which is more informative than the random one.
+Our learnable initialization depends on the benign image as well as its signed gradient, which is more informative than the random one. {Specifically, we adopt a lightweight generative network to generate the different adversarial initialization for different sample inputs, \textit{i.e.,} sample-specific initialization.
+And the generative network uses not only sample information but also sample gradient information to generate the adversarial initialization.
+In this way, compared with the random initialization, the proposed initialization is more informative}.
 For PGD-AT, our FGSM-SDI can achieve comparable robustness with a much more efficient training process.
 Compared to current fast AT methods (\textit{e.g.}, FGSM-RS), our FGSM-SDI outperforms them in robustness by a large margin, though with a slight sacrifice on efficiency due to the additional generative network.
 Note that such an additional generative network is in fact lightweight and acceptable. (see results in Sec.~\ref{sec:sota}) Our main contributions are summarized as follows: \begin{itemize} \item We propose a sample-dependent adversarial initialization method for fast AT.
 The sample-dependent property is achieved by a generative network trained with both benign examples and their gradient information from the target network, which outperforms other sample-agnostic fast AT methods.
-Our proposed adversarial initialization is dynamic, optimized by the generative network along with the adjusted robustness of the target network in the training phase, which further enhances adversarial robustness. \item Extensive experiment results demonstrate that our proposed method not only shows a satisfactory training efficiency but also greatly boosts the robustness of fast AT methods.
+Our proposed adversarial initialization is dynamic and optimized by the generative network along with the adjusted robustness of the target network in the training phase, which further enhances adversarial robustness. \item Extensive experiment results demonstrate that our proposed method not only shows a satisfactory training efficiency but also greatly boosts the robustness of fast AT methods.
 That is, it can achieve superiority over state-of-the-art fast AT methods, as well as comparable robustness to advanced multi-step AT methods.

 \end{itemize}